-In less than six weeks, the month of Elul will begin, which means now is the perfect time to brush up on the meaning behind your favorite High Holiday traditions!
+The month of Elul in the Hebrew calendar is upon us, which means now is the perfect time to brush up on the meaning behind your favorite High Holiday traditions!
 While the story behind some of the foods and rituals associated with Rosh Hashanah and Yom Kippur can be easy to guess, there are just as many that are less obvious.
 The shofar (ram’s horn) is a perfect example of a classic High Holiday symbol that is more baffling.

 What is a shofar?

 A shofar (שופר) is an ancient musical instrument, similar to a horn or trumpet, that has been used by Jews for thousands of years.
 The sounds of the shofar have been deployed on a variety of occasions throughout Jewish history, including to announce a new moon, the start of a jubilee year, or when Shabbat approached, as well as to warn communities of the beginning of a battle or war.
 Before the destruction of the Temple, a shofar would be blown alongside a trumpet by the Temple’s orchestra.

 In Hebrew, the word shofar literally means ram’s horn.
 The word shofroth is the plural form of shofar.

 When is a shofar used today?